unicefuganda/uSurvey/README.md

 > The first line of the csv file shall be taken as file header.

 > The file header is expected to contain names as per the administrative division in a comma separated format.
 In addition, there can be an additional header for enumeration area.
 This header should be named *EAName*.
-Sample file for Uganda is included in the project directory (administrative_divisions.csv.example).
+Sample file for Uganda is included in the project directory as administrative_divisions.csv.example.

 Starting up